CityofSantaMonica/SODA.NET/CONTRIBUTING.md

 # How to Contribute

 Open Data!
 Open Source!
 Get Involved!
-We want this tool to be useful for the community at large.
+We built this tool for our own projects but hope that it will be useful for the community at large.

 Contributions take many forms, from submitting issues, writing docs, to making code changes.
 We welcome it all.
 Don't forget to sign up for a